carpentries/carpentries.org-archive/_posts/2022/01/2022-01-15-updated-privacy-policy.md

-Cookie consent banners hamper the user experience and we therefore decided to only use strictly necessary cookies across all our sites, even if it means that some of our analytics is not as accurate or detailed as it could be.
+Cookie consent banners hamper the user experience and we therefore decided to only use strictly necessary cookies across all our sites, even if it means that some of our analytics are not as accurate or detailed as it could be.
 Additionally, we switched the commenting system on our websites from Disqus to [utterances](https://utteranc.es).
 Utterances is an open source tool that uses GitHub as a backend for storing comments.
 The first time you leave a comment,